Ponderay, Idaho

 Ponderay (/ˌpɒndəˈreɪ/ POND-ə-RAY) is a city in Bonner County, Idaho.
 The population was 1,137 at the 2010 census, up from 638 in 2000.
 Ponderay's city motto is "Little City with the Big Future".
-Its name is an English phonetic spelling of the French words “Pend Oreille”, the name of the lake the city sits upon.
+Its name is an English phonetic spelling of the French words “Pend d'Oreille”, the name of a local indigenous people that live in the region.
+The name of the lake the city sits on, Lake Pend Oreille, is also a corruption of the Pend d'Orielles.

 History

 Ponderay's original plat was filed in Kootenai County on May 5, 1904.
 It was incorporated as the Village of Ponderay on May 27, 1947, and became the City of Ponderay on November 26, 1968.
 Ponderay was built on the site of the company town of the Panhandle Smelting and Refining Company.